gosling-lang/gosling-docs/GettingStarted.md

 **:tada: You have just created a scalable and interactive visualization in Gosling!**
 You can interact with the visualization you just created in the online editor through zoom and pan.
-Or, you can keep reading the tutorial and make you visualizations even more fancier.
+Or, you can keep reading the tutorial and make your visualizations even more fancy.

 ## Data Transform
-Gossling supports filtering out uninterested data through the `dataTransform` propoerty.
+Gossling supports filtering out uninterested data through the `dataTransform` property.
 For example, we can add a filter to only visualize chromosomes whose stain result is one of "gpos25", "gpos50", "gpos75", or "gpos100".

 ```diff